MeshackMusundi/CountryFlag/README.md

 # Usage

-Install the WPF user control library by running the following command in the NuGet Package Manager Console,
+Install the CountryFlag NuGet package by running the following command in the NuGet Package Manager Console,
 ```
 Install-Package CountryFlag -Version 2.1.0
 ```